Rock a Little: Album history

 Recording for her follow-up project to 1983's multi-platinum album The Wild Heart originally began in 1984.
-Selected songs were recorded, including "Running Through the Garden" and "Mirror Mirror".
+The initial sessions took place at a converted church studio in Dallas owned by Gordon Perry.
+By the end of those sessions, which lasted one month, Nicks emerged with around six tracks that she believed could be developed further.
+Two of those songs were "Running Through the Garden" and "Mirror Mirror".
 However, Nicks scrapped these recordings and parted ways with long-time producer and romantic interest Jimmy Iovine, and in late 1984 began work on what is now recognized as the Rock a Little project.
+Nicks later called the initial sessions with Iovine a "bad planning move" and that she put Iovine "in a very weird position" as she gave him little direction on how to approach her songs.
 "Running Through the Garden" would resurface in completed form in 2003 on the Fleetwood Mac album Say You Will.
+Keith Olsen, Rick Nowels and Nicks herself took over production duties after Iovine's departure.

-The album is reputed to have cost $1million to record (according to Mick Fleetwood in his autobiography), and is seen as a watershed in the singer's career.
-Nicks' vocal style is distinctively huskier and nasal (many claim this was due to increasing cocaine abuse) than on previous recordings.
+The album is reputed to have cost $1 million to record (according to Mick Fleetwood in his autobiography).
 It was later revealed that Martin Page and Bernie Taupin had specially written the track "These Dreams" for inclusion on the album, but Nicks turned it down.
 The track was then recorded by the band Heart and became their first number 1 hit in 1986.
 Tom Petty and David A. Stewart also wrote "Don't Come Around Here No More" for the album, but after hearing Petty perform the vocals for her, she declined it as well, feeling she couldn't do the song justice.
-Tom Petty and the Heartbreakers later released the song on their Southern Accents album.
+Tom Petty and the Heartbreakers would record and release the song on their 1985 album Southern Accents.
+Nicks' subsequent relationship with Eagles member Joe Walsh produced the ballad "Has Anyone Ever Written Anything for You".